anthonydotnet/code-guide/backend/mvc.md

 # MVC - Presentation Layer

 ## Controllers
-- Actions should typically be no longer than 10-20 lines
+- Actions should typically be no longer than 20 lines.
+Any more than that may indicate you are doing too much, and not following SOLID.
+Feel free to disagree!
-- Buids/acquires View Models with all the data required for a View
+- Build/acquire your View Models with all the data required for a View

 ## View Models